The ESMO TAT 2023 programme is online!

 - Recent developments for viral related malignancies

-ESMO-MORA: The ESMO TAT 2023 Congress programme will be accredited with ESMO-MORA category 1 points.
+ESMO-MORA: The ESMO TAT 2023 Congress programme has been accredited with 22 ESMO-MORA Category 1 points.
 Recertification is necessary for medical oncologists to remain professionally certified by ESMO.
 It also guarantees that a certified medical oncologist has continued to update her/his knowledge and still possess the necessary skills and standards for the practice of medical oncology.
 See here for further details.

 All Speakers and Discussants are required to declare their interests, if any, and include a Declaration of Interest (DOI) slide at the start of their presentation(s).